 - 1. Entering phased retirement since it is a voluntary action. - 2.
 Denial of phased retirement requests by the agency is not an "appealable" adverse action under 5 U.S.C.
-Chapter 75.
+Chapter 75. - a.
+However, denial of an application for Phased Retirement may be grieved under the Collective Bargaining Agreement (CBA) grievance procedures, EEO complaint process or other lawful and applicable regulatory complaint process [#7 of AFGE supplement]. - 3.
+An agency's decision to disapprove the employee's request to return to regular full-time employment.

-- 3. An agency's decision to disapprove the employee's request to return to regular full-time employment. - 3.7 Ending Phased Retirement Status
+3.7 Ending Phased Retirement Status